Regions / Eastern Oregon

 This soft informal border is composed of low-growing perennials which will introduce romance in your landscape from early summer until fall.
 Perfect for small gardens or container planting, this pleasing combination will feed many butterflies but will be ignored by hungry deer.

-This lovely plant combination is rich of many exciting contrasts in colors and shapes.
+This lovely plant combination is rich in many exciting contrasts in colors and shapes.
 Popping up from the flowerbed like so many out-stretched ostrich necks are the tall and elegant flower spikes of Verbascum 'Caribbean Crush' (Mullein) and the dense white puffball flower umbels of Allium 'Mont Blanc'.